-Rhode Island Gun Trust Attorneys
+Rhode Island NFA Trust Attorneys

 A trust can provide you with the protections as outlined in the National Firearms Act giving you the ability to own and possess otherwise illegal weapons.

-Sometimes referred to as a NFA trust, this legal instrument makes it possible to own and make NFA items in all states where such items are legal.
+Sometimes referred to as a RI gun trust, this legal instrument makes it possible to own and make NFA items in all states where such items are legal.

 If you are confident in your abilities to follow instructions and simply fill in the blanks, a do it yourself gun trust may be a more affordable option and afford you more privacy.

-The DIY trust are just as legally binding as one created by an attorney and the step by step instructions are clear and easy to follow.The cost savings are significant and well worth your time.
+These types of RI gun trust are just as legally binding as one created by an attorney and the step by step instructions are clear and easy to follow.The cost savings are significant and well worth your time.

 What weapons are regulated by the National Firearms Act ?

 Other NFA items may be sound suppressors, destructive devices or weapons known as AOW (any other weapon).
 You will find a brief explanation below.

-(SBRs) or a Short Barreled Rifles
+(SBRs) or a Short Barreled Rifles In Rhode Island

 This type of rifle has an overall length of less than 26 inches and a barrel length of less than 16 inches.
 If a folding type stock is attached to the firearm, the measurement is taken with the stock extended and locked in an open position.

 Removing the butt stock from a rifle and adding a pistol grip may also be cause for reclassification under federal law.

 There are however some rifles manufactured before 1934 that may be exempt from these laws.
 Visit the BATFE website for more information on Curios and Relics.

-Silencers or Suppressors
+Silencers or Suppressors In Rhode Island

-A suppressor is any device attached to a firearm be it a rifle or pistol that lowers or muffles the report of a firearm.
+A suppressor in Rhode Island is any device attached to a firearm be it a rifle or pistol that lowers or muffles the report of a firearm.
 Some people confuse a flash suppressor with a sound suppressor.